 Make sure that your child knows that it is important to you that they give school their best effort!

 2. Talk about school everyday

 Ask about school everyday.
 Talk to your child about what they are learning, their academic goals, and their progress.

 3. Monitor school work and assignments

 Check assignments everyday.
-Ask your child to see their course contracts, lesson guides, and classroom calendars.
+Ask your child to see their course contracts, lesson guides, and calendars.
 Have your child explain their assignments to you and ask what they need in order to complete the assignments and get good grades.
-Communicate with your child’s classroom teacher to get a list of assignment due dates and materials your child may need to complete assignments.
+Communicate with your child’s teacher to get a list of assignment due dates and materials your child may need to complete assignments.